What is infrared?

 Why should I consider an infrared inspection?

 A photo is worth a thousand words, and my IR images can help pinpoint issues relating to heat transfer or moisture that may otherwise be undetectable during a home inspection.
 Take a look at the example below from a client's living room.
 The photo on the left shows what we could visually inspect.
 With no attic access on this addition on the home, we had no way to tell that an entire 1/3 of the ceiling surface area did not have adequate (or any!) insulation.
 This inefficiency can lead to serious heat loss in the winter or a living space that becomes sweltering in the summer - and consequently, increased utility bills.

 Can infrared find hidden water damage?

 Infrared technology does not measure moisture (I'll use a moisture meter for that!), but it will help show potential water intrusion that is hidden behind surfaces.
 If water is leaking through a roof or from a pipe in a wall, the surrounding area that has begun to absorb water may not yet be visible to the human eye.
 However, seeing "cooler" colors than what should be observed on the IR spectrum can help us analyze potential moisture and then further investigate the source of the leak.
-Take a look at the example below - a moisture meter reading confirmed the early stages of this roof leak that had not yet soaked completely through the ceiling.
+Take a look at the example below - a moisture meter reading confirmed the early stages of this leak.

 What else can IR do for me?